bRAWcap 1.1.0

 BRAWCAP_STATUS_SUCCESS Success.

-BRAWCAP_STATUS_ERROR_INVALID_POINTER At least one of the given pointer parameters was invalid.
+BRAWCAP_STATUS_ERROR_INVALID_POINTER At least one of the pointer parameters was invalid.

 Examples